damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

-Each character on the middle of the output shows when (row) what address range (column) of the memory was how frequently (number) accessed.  `masim` with `stairs.cfg` allocated 10 regions of 10 MiB sized region, and access those one by one.
+Each character on the middle of the output shows when (row) what address range (column) of the memory was how frequently (number) accessed.  `masim` with `stairs.cfg` allocated 10 regions of 10 MiB size, and accesses those one by one.
 The above heatmap is hence showing the pattern.

-For the visualization, however, users have to record entire DAMON-observed access frequency of each region for every moment.
+For the visualization, however, users have to record the entire DAMON-observed access frequency of each region for every moment.
 For long time recording, storage usage of the recorded data was not negligible.
 Heatmap-visualization of the huge record data was also time consuming.
 Hence this was useful for lab